Cooperative Operation of the Fleet Operator and Incentive-aware Customers in an On-demand Delivery System: A Bi-level Approach: Numerical results

 \subsubsection{The superiority of bi-level model in the operation cost reduction of fleet operator}

-As illustrated in Fig.\ref{Performance-TF}, comparison between the proposed BVRP and VRP \footnote{The details concerning vehicle routing problem without incorporating time flexibility are represented in Appendix \ref{WO_TF}.} showcases that the proposed bi-level optimization model has a good performance on the operation cost saving of fleet operator.
+As illustrated in Fig.~\ref{Performance-TF}, comparison between the proposed \textbf{BVRP} and \ref{VRPTW} \footnote{The details concerning vehicle routing problem without incorporating time flexibility are represented in Appendix \ref{WO_TF}.} showcases that the proposed bi-level optimization model has a good performance on the operation cost saving of fleet operator.
 Note that with the increase of the number of customers, the reduction of operation cost becomes lager, which can explained as that more customers potentially provides more time flexibility for the scheduling of vehicle routing problem.

-Furthermore, to test the impact of the different degree of time sensitivity of customers on the operation cost reductions, we carry out three sets of experiments with different value of $\gamma = \{0.05, 0.5,5 \}$.
-Specifically, as illustrated in Fig.\ref{Performance-TF}, the value of average operation cost reductions becomes larger as the increase of the value of $\gamma$.
-Since if the fleet operator wants to obtain time flexibility from these customers whose delivery time delay will cause more inconvenience for them, the fleet operator needs to provide the higher delivery fee discount.
-The same reason applies to the simulation results of following delivery fee savings.
+Furthermore, to test the impact of the different time sensitivity of customers on the reduction of operation cost, three sets of experiments with different value of $\gamma = \{0.05, 0.5,5 \}$ are carried out.
+Specifically, as illustrated in Fig.~\ref{Performance-TF}, the value of average operation cost reductions increases with the increase of $\gamma$.
+Since if the fleet operator wants to obtain time flexibility from these customers whose delivery time delay will cause more inconvenience for them, the fleet operator needs to provide higher delivery fee discount.
+The same reason applies to the simulation results of delivery fee savings in the following subsection.
+Besides, as the increasing number of network size, more customers are served resulting in the reduction of the entire operational cost.